 - They overcommit and rarely deliver on their promises.

-- They make excuses when things go wrong, leading others not to trust them.
+- They make excuses when things go wrong, leading others to mistrust them.

-- They always deem you have led your entire life.
+- They always assume you have led your entire life.
 They don’t know what it means to listen or obey.

 - They aren’t interested in fostering other leaders.
 They have no interest in helping others accomplish beyond their present limitations.
 Yet they need followers to validate their sense of worth and “power